maqnitude/maqnitude/README.md

 ## Hi there!

-I'm currently working on [DepresStore](https://github.com/maqnitude/DepresStore) and some throw-away projects to learn stuff.
+I'm currently working on [DepresStore](https://github.com/maqnitude/DepresStore) and some throwaway projects to learn stuff.

 <!--
 **maqnitude/maqnitude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.